TobiasWeller/ImpairedVision/README.md

-# Tutorial to set up TensorFlow Object Detection API on the Raspberry Pi
+# Set up Low Vision Assistive Device
 The Python script in this repository, main.py, detects objects in live feeds from a Picamera or USB webcam.
 The script loads the model into memory, initializes the Picamera, and then begins performing object detection on each video frame from the Picamera.